Oahu's Ultimate North Shore Road Trip

 “Getting Tubed” on North Shore Oahu | photo by Daniel Ramirez

-Best time for visiting the North Shore
+Best time to Plan Your North Shore Road Trip

-Best Local Food Choices
+Best Local Food Choices for Your North Shore Road Trip

 If you like seafood, then I have two must-try recommendations.

-The first is a poke bowl: a Hawaiian take on a Japanese dish, it’s a simple blend of raw fish cubes (most often fresh caught Ahi Tuna) and fresh ingredients like soy sauce (shoyu), maui sweet onions, sesame oil, and fish eggs.
+The first is a poke bowl: a Hawaiian take on a Japanese dish, it’s a simple blend of raw fish cubes (most often fresh caught ahi tuna) and fresh ingredients like soy sauce (shoyu), maui sweet onions, sesame oil, and fish eggs.
 Poke is served over a fresh bed of hot white rice, thus completing the poke bowl.
-This delicacy comes in many varieties and flavors, like octopus (tako) poke, spicy-mayo poke, and California roll poke– feel free to try them all!
+This delicacy comes in many varieties and flavors, like octopus (tako) poke, spicy-mayo poke, and California roll poke – feel free to try them all!
 Also, if you don’t want to look like a tourist, make sure to ask for poke-eh, not poke-ee.

 The cheapest and best option for poke in my opinion is at Foodland.
 It’s just a grocery store, but you can get fresh, local poke by the pound (I recommend a half pound) and a scoop or two of rice for less than $10.
+Don't worry, during your North Shore road trip there's a Foodland for you to try.
+You'll find it across the street from Shark's Cove.

-Try another local delicacy
+Try another Local Delicacy

 Our second recommendation is garlic Kahuku shrimp.
 There are multiple shrimp farms in Kahuku which means you can get the freshest shrimp money can buy!
 The best way to do this is to go to one of the many food trucks in Kahuku.
 My favorite is Romy’s (the big red one).
 However, the line here can be daunting, so make sure to call in your order in advance to save a ton of time!
 Their garlic shrimp plate is delectable and loaded with delicious garlic butter.
 Eating one of these plates is for sure a “hands on” experience and can get really messy, so try not to wear your favorite shirt!